ctfpilot/ctfp/README.md

 ./ctfp.py deploy challenges --<env>
 ```

-Removing a challenge required you to remove it from the configuration file, and then deploy the `challenges` component again.
+To remove a challenge, delete it from the configuration file, and then deploy the `challenges` component again.

 Challenge changes are automatically and continuously deployed through ArgoCD, so no manual intervention is required after the initial deployment.